fommil/fpmortals/manuscript/backmatter.md

                            else filter f tail
 ~~~~~~~~

-It is considered better style to use *case guards*
+But it is considered better style to use *case guards*

 {lang="text"}
 ~~~~~~~~